Newman skips late pit stop, stuns NASCAR field in Phoenix

-AVONDALE, Ariz.
-(AP) -- Ryan Newman gambled and skipped a tire-changing pit stop to move from seventh place to the lead and held on for the final two laps for a surprise victory in Sunday's Monster Energy NASCAR Cup series race.
+It was a decision that earned Newman a victory in the Monster Energy NASCAR Cup Series race, ending his 127-race winless streak.

+''Just a heck of a gutsy call by Luke Lambert,'' Newman said. ''It's his first win as a crew chief in the cup series and I think making a gutsy call like that makes it that much more special for him.''

-The 39-year-old Newman, who broke a 127-race winless streak, held off Kyle Larson, the second-place finisher for the third straight race.
+While the leaders were in the pits, Newman moved from seventh to first and for the final two laps held off Kyle Larson, the second-place finisher for the third straight race.

 Kyle Busch, the leader for nearly all of the final stage of the race, was third on a day when the temperature soared to 97 degrees at Phoenix International Raceway.